 - 4.2.1.
-It is the responsibility of the Trust's Board of Trustees to ensure that their school complies with its legislative duties and has regard to Government Guidance Keeping Children Safe in Education 2024 to ensure that their school's policies, procedure and training are effective and comply with the law. - 4.2.2.
-In line with the scheme of delegation these responsibilities may be delegated to individual School Stakeholder Committees (SSCs).

-4.2.3.
-This responsibility includes understanding the local criteria for action and assessment and supplying information as requested by the three safeguardingpartners (Local Authority, Police and Clinical Commissioning Group).
+It is the responsibility of the Board of Trustees to ensure that their school complies with its legislative duties and has regard to Government Guidance Keeping Children Safe in Education 2024 to ensure that their school's policies, procedure and training are effective and comply with the law.
+Principals are required to report the effectiveness of the implementation of the policy at least three times a year. - 4.2.2.
+In line with the scheme of delegation these responsibilities may be delegated to individual School Stakeholder Committees (SSCs). - 4.2.3.
+This responsibility includes understanding the local criteria for action and assessment and supplying information as requested by the three safeguarding partners (Local Authority, Police and Clinical Commissioning Group).